nitnidh/devx/README.md

 # DevX

-Next generation developer experience with GPT powered [GitHub Copilot](https://github.com/features/copilot)
+Next generation developer experience with GPT powered [GitHub Copilot](https://github.com/features/copilot).
+Below example demonstrates how we can easily implement a new feature in a NextJs app and containerize - in few minutes.

 ## Installation
 - Install [NodeJs](https://nodejs.org/)